 Paris real estate is some of the most expensive in Mississippi, although Paris house values don't compare to the most expensive real estate in the U.S.

-Paris is a decidedly white-collar town, with fully 91.30% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Paris is a town of managers, professionals, and construction workers and builders.
-There are especially a lot of people living in Paris who work in management occupations (54.35%), teaching (36.96%), and office and administrative support (0.00%).
+Because occupations involving physical labor dominate the local economy, Paris is generally considered to be a blue-collar town.
+100.00% of the Paris workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Paris is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Paris who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 The people who call Paris home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Paris residents report their race to be White.
 Important ancestries of people in Paris include Irish, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.